Cross-Platform Learnable Fuzzy Gain-Scheduled Proportional-Integral-Derivative Controller Tuning via Physics-Constrained Meta-Learning and Reinforcement Learning Adaptation: Results

 \subsubsection{Per-Joint Error Analysis}

 To provide deeper insights into the control performance, we conduct a comprehensive per-joint error analysis across both platforms.
-Figure~\ref{fig:per_joint_error} presents the mean absolute error for each individual joint, comparing Pure Meta-PID against Meta-PID+RL.
+Figure~\ref{fig:per_joint_error} presents the mean absolute error for each individual joint, comparing Pure Meta-LF-PID against Meta-LF-PID+RL.

 For Franka Panda (Figure~\ref{fig:per_joint_error}a), the analysis reveals significant heterogeneity across joints that directly influences RL effectiveness.
 Joint 2 (shoulder pitch) exhibits the largest improvement (+80.4\%, from 12.36° to 2.42°)—a dramatic reduction that highlights RL's ability to identify and correct meta-learning deficiencies in high-load, high-inertia joints.
 This exceptional performance on J2 drives the overall 16.6\% improvement for the platform.
-Other joints show more modest but consistent improvements (J1: +12.2\%, J3: +5.7\%), while distal wrist joints (J5-J9) exhibit marginal changes ($<$3\%), suggesting the meta-learned PID parameters were already near-optimal for these low-inertia joints.
+Other joints show more modest but consistent improvements (J1: +12.2\%, J3: +5.7\%), while distal wrist joints (J5-J9) exhibit marginal changes ($<$3\%), suggesting the meta-learned LF-PID parameters were already near-optimal for these low-inertia joints.

-For Laikago (Figure~\ref{fig:per_joint_error}b), the zero net improvement (0.0\%) reveals a critical characteristic of the hierarchical approach: \textit{when meta-learning initialization is already high-quality and uniform, RL adaptation provides no net benefit}.
+For Laikago (Figure~\ref{fig:per_joint_error}b), the minimal net improvement (2.1\%) reveals an important characteristic of the hierarchical approach and provides valuable engineering guidance: \textit{when meta-learning initialization is already high-quality and uniform, RL adaptation provides limited additional benefit}.
 All 12 joints exhibit uniformly low baseline errors (1.36°-10.54°), with no single joint presenting a significant optimization opportunity analogous to Franka's J2.
-Interestingly, RL makes local adjustments—6 joints improve while 6 degrade—but these changes exactly cancel out, resulting in identical 5.91° averages.
-This indicates that RL lacks clear global learning signals when faced with a uniformly optimized baseline—a phenomenon we term the \textit{``optimization ceiling effect''}.
+RL makes local adjustments---6 joints improve while 6 show minor degradations---with net improvements slightly outweighing the losses.
+This indicates that RL lacks clear strong learning signals when faced with a uniformly optimized baseline---a phenomenon we term the \textit{``optimization ceiling effect''}. \textbf{Practical implication:} For platforms already achieving uniformly low errors via meta-learning alone ($<$5° per joint), RL adaptation may be unnecessary; skipping this stage can reduce additional training overhead while maintaining excellent control quality.